passsy/gradle-GitVersioner/README.md

 // variable `gitVersionName` can be used everywhere to get the revision name println("versionName: $gitVersionName") // output: "versionName: 1083-dm4(6)-SNAPSHOT"
 ```
+Consider using this [cache plugin](https://github.com/kageiit/gradle-url-cache-plugin) for offline support.

 All inforamtion is not only available as a single `String`.
 You can create your own pattern using the `ext.gitVersion` Object